What is ROM memory? Types of ROM memory

 EEPROM (Electrically Erasable Programmable ROM)

-EEPROM stored data can be electrically erased and then rewritten without having to be removed from the computer.
+EEPROM-stored data can be erased and rewritten without removal from the computer.
+The National Research Institute of Japan manufactured EEPROM in 1972.

 EEPROM